JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 Repository is created, let me push the Docker image to ECR.
 But before pushing we need to authenticate our credentials and after that only we would be able to push the image to AWS.

-Once you open the repository, on the top right you will see a link appearing **“View push commands”**.
+Once you open the repository, on the top right you will see a link appearing **View push commands**.
 I am going to click on that.

 ![step11](./steps/step11.png)